segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/supported-browsers.md

 Because of regulatory, environmental, or security concerns, some customers prefer to [set up proxy infrastructure for Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/).

 You can also use the `apihost` configuration option in the Analytics object to route traffic to different API endpoints.
-Business Tier customers can use Segment’s fully-managed proxy service: In-domain Instrumentation, which provides a similar function without the additional maintenance burden and cost of running your own proxy infrastructure.

-> info ""
-> Business Tier customers who want to use a fully-managed proxy service can contact their account teams for full details.